+Cost on page 45

-Cost (SAS Workspace Servers and SAS Stored Process Servers only) The cost algorithm assigns a cost value (determined by the administrator) to each client that connects to the server.
+(SAS Workspace Servers and SAS Stored Process Servers only) The cost algorithm assigns a cost value (determined by the administrator) to each client that connects to the server.
 The algorithm can also assign cost values to servers that have not started yet.
 When a new client requests a connection, load balancing redirects the client to the connection with the lowest cost on the machine with the lowest total cost.
 This is the default algorithm for stored process and standard workspace servers.

+Response Time on page 50

-Response Time (SAS Stored Process Servers only) Each spawner's load balancer maintains an ordered list of machines and their response times.
+(SAS Stored Process Servers only) Each spawner's load balancer maintains an ordered list of machines and their response times.
 Load balancing updates this list periodically at an interval that is specified by the administrator.
 When a new client requests a connection, load balancing redirects the client request to the machine at the top of the list.

+Grid on page 50

-Grid (SAS Workspace Servers only) The Grid algorithm communicates with a SAS Grid Server to allow load balancing access to grid-related load information.
+The Grid algorithm communicates with a SAS Grid Manager to allow load balancing access to grid-related load information.
 This information is used by the object spawner to find the least loaded server machine that will accept the client request.
 (This algorithm is available only when the SAS Grid Server has been deployed.)

-Most Recently Used (SAS Pooled Workspace Servers only) The Most Recently Used algorithm emphasizes reusing workspace servers.
+Most Recently Used (MRU) on page 51

+(SAS Pooled Workspace Servers only) The Most Recently Used algorithm emphasizes reusing workspace servers.
 This algorithm attempts to send clients into running servers before starting new servers.
 The goal of this algorithm is to reduce the overhead of starting new servers by using servers that are already running.
 This is the default algorithm for pooled workspace servers.

+Least Recently Used (LRU) on page 51

-Least Recently (SAS OLAP Servers and SAS Pooled Workspace Servers only) The Used Least Recently Used algorithm attempts to use the least recently used server.
+(SAS OLAP Servers and SAS Pooled Workspace Servers only) The Least Recently Used algorithm attempts to use the least recently used server.
 This algorithm provides more of a breadth-first approach to balancing the client load.